ashawkey/note/web/proxy/trojan_nginx_server.md

   {
       "run_type": "server",
       "local_addr": "127.0.0.1", # modified (why? default is 0.0.0.0)
-      "local_port": 443, # if use stream, keep the same as nginx trojan upstream (e.g. 10241)
+      "local_port": 443, # if use stream, keep the same as nginx trojan upstream (e.g., 10241)
       "remote_addr": "127.0.0.1",
-      "remote_port": 80,
+      "remote_port": 80, # if use stream, keep the same as nginx fake upstream (e.g., 10242)
       "password": [
           "password" # modified
       ],